 Introduction (page 3)

 DAB Radio (page 10)

 FM Radio (page 19)

 CD / MP3 / WMA (page 23)

+SD / USB (page 31)

-iPod Docking (page 31)
+iPod Docking (page 39)

-Clock and Alarms (page 34)
+Clock and Alarms (page 42)

-Audio and Setup (page 40)
+Audio and Setup (page 48)

-Information (page 46)
+Information (page 53)

+MP-53 Sound System features

-The Roberts MP-43 Digital Sound System provides the following range of features in an attractive compact unit:-
+The Roberts MP-53 Digital Sound System provides the following range of features in an attractive compact unit:-

-- · Radio for DAB and FM (with RDS) broadcasts. - Audio CD player (can also play CD-R, CD-RW discs). - Playback of MP3 and WMA files which have been recorded to CD-R or CD-RW. - 20 radio station presets (10 for DAB and 10 for FM). - iPod docking connector to play your music collection or video soundtracks from your iPod. - Easy to use, wipe clean, touch sensitive control panel. - · Clock display with time and date when in standby. - Two alarm timers with snooze feature to wake you to either buzzer, radio, CD or iPod (with humane wake system on buzzer alarm). - Adjustable sleep timer which can be set to turn the sound system off after between 15 and 120 minutes.
+- Radio for DAB and FM (with RDS) broadcasts. - Audio CD player (can also play CD-R, CD-RW discs). - Playback of MP3 and WMA files which have been recorded to CD-R or CD-RW. - Playback of MP3 and WMA files which have been recorded to SD card and USB memory devices. - Record from the radio, CD or auxiliary input to SD card or USB memory devices. - Record MP3 / WMA files from CD / SD / USB card to SD / USB. - 20 radio station presets (10 for DAB and 10 for FM). - iPod docking connector to play your music collection or video soundtracks from your iPod. - Clock display with time and date when in standby. - Two alarm timers with snooze feature to wake you to either buzzer, radio, CD, SD card, USB memory device or iPod (with humane wake system on buzzer alarm).

-- · Easy-to-read 2 line text display with large clock display. - A 3.5mm stereo Auxiliary Input socket for playing audio from MP3 players, iPod devices which cannot use the dock connector, or other audio equipment. - A standard 3.5mm Line Output socket for connecting the audio signal to an external amplifier or recorder. - A standard 3.5mm headphone socket for private listening. - High quality, full range, stereo speakers (2 x 7W). - An acoustically tuned, hand finished cabinet that includes bass ports and internal bracing for optimal sound reproduction. - · Low power consumption when in standby mode.
+- Adjustable sleep timer which can be set to turn the sound system off after between 15 and 120 minutes. - Easy-to-read 2 line text display with large clock display. - A 3.5mm stereo Auxiliary Input socket for playing audio from MP3 players, iPod devices which cannot use the dock connector, or from other audio equipment. - A standard 3.5mm Line Output socket for connecting the audio signal to an external amplifier or recorder. - A standard 3.5mm headphone socket for private listening. - An S/PDIF optical output is provided for connection to AV receivers, mini disc recorders or other devices with a digital input. - High quality, full range, stereo speakers (2 x 8W). - An acoustically tuned, hand finished cabinet that includes bass ports and internal bracing for optimal sound reproduction. - Low power consumption when in standby mode.